jacobzouzou/html-react-app/README.md

 * Use a React project
 *************************************************************
  1 npm install create-react-app
- 2 "npx create-react-app project_name" or "npm create-react-app project_name"
+ 2 luanch : "npx create-react-app project_name" or "npm create-react-app project_name"

 or use sandox
  - https://codesandbox.io/s/: